HMS Diana (1757): Career

-In 1792 there was a civil in San Domingo with between the white and black inhabitants.
+In 1792 there was civil war in San Domingo between the white and black inhabitants.
 Captain Thomas McNamara Russell of Diana, on a relief mission to the authorities on Saint-Domingue, received the intelligence that John Perkins, a mulatto (mixed-race) British former naval officer from Jamaica, was under arrest and due to be executed in Jérémie for supplying arms to the rebel slaves.
 Britain and France were not at war and Russell requested that the French release Perkins.
 The French authorities promised that they would, but didn't.
 After the exchange of numerous letters, Russell decided that the French were not going to release Perkins.
 Russell then sailed around Cap-Français to Jérémie and met with Ferret.
 Russell and Captain Nowell, of Ferret, decided that Nowell's first lieutenant, an officer named Godby, would go ashore and recover Perkins whilst the two ships remained offshore within cannon shot, ready to deploy a landing party if need be.
 Lieutenant Godby landed and after negotiations the French released Perkins.